-2019/2020 Key Internal Audit planned Outputs for WIASS
+2020/2021 Key Internal Audit planned Outputs for WIASS

-- 11. During 2019/20 Internal Audit was required to: - complete ten systems audits (including critical friend reviews) of which four needed to suitably assist the External Auditor reach their "opinion". - provide sufficient audit resources for other operational areas which assist the Fire Service maintaining/improving its control systems and risk management processes or implementing / reinforcing its oversight of such systems, i.e. provide an on-going consultancy to managers on internal control, for example where system changes are being made; - meet Internal Audit's external work requirements; - achieve a benchmark of delivery for 2019/20 of all audits as agreed in the operational programme as agreed at the 24th April 2019 Committee. - 12.
-The majority of audits, on completion, are assigned an assurance using a predefined definition and all reported recommendations are given a priority.
+- 11. During 2020/21 Internal Audit was originally required to: - complete ten systems audits (including critical friend reviews) of which four needed to suitably assist the External Auditor reach their "opinion". - provide sufficient audit resources for other operational areas which assist the Fire Service maintaining/improving its control systems and risk management processes or implementing / reinforcing its oversight of such systems, i.e. provide an on-going consultancy to managers on internal control, for example where system changes are being made; - meet Internal Audit's external work requirements; - achieve a benchmark of delivery for 2020/21 of all audits as agreed in the operational programme as agreed at the 22nd January 2020 Committee. - 12.
+Most audits, on completion, are assigned an assurance using a predefined definition and all reported recommendations are given a priority.
 The audit assurance and recommendation priority is agreed with Management before the final report is published.
 An example of the assurance and priority definitions is provided at Appendix 2 for information.
+The overall assurance that has been attributed to the various areas that have been audited regarding the 2020/21 programme reflects the fact there have been no 'high' priority recommendations to report.